ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR/README.md

 python GetNumberInternationalLicensePlate_Yolov8_Filters_PaddleOCR-VL.py

-For console appears the results and a comparison with other system in
+For console appears the results and a comparison with other systems in ComparisonWithDOUBANGOAndHuggingFace.xls

 04/05/2026